ftrias/pyembedc/README.md

 In addition, they require a working python development environment.
 This can be complex on Linux if you are not using standard packages, and is also difficult in Windows.
 By using ctypes, pyembedc does not require a working Python build environment, thus simplifying deployment because there is no need to configure include paths, lib paths and so forth.
 The only requirement is a working compiler.

 PyRex <http://wiki.python.org/moin/Pyrex> is a Python-like language that mixes C and Python to create Python modules.
 This is a very interesting approach, but isn't really Python and requires a great deal of expertise to use.

+Cython, a derivative of PyRex, is a widely used and extemely efficient compiler for Python.

 ## KNOWN ISSUES: